 Costs, Services, and What to Expect from Nursing Homes

 When budgeting for nursing home care, understanding the cost structure and services included is vital.
 In West Bend, the cost varies considerably; Genworth’s Cost of Care Survey indicates a broader range of $4,510 to $8,291 per month, depending on the type of care and room selected.
 This range usually covers meals, medical care, therapy services, and other daily needs.
 Modern nursing homes now frequently provide tech-enabled amenities, adaptive exercise equipment, and advanced mobility aids for enhanced safety and engagement.[1]
-[3] Recent CMS guidance emphasizes the facility’s responsibility for transparent admission and discharge policies, infection prevention, medication safety, and ongoing quality assurance.[4]
-[6] Payment options might include Medicare, Medicaid, or private pay, each with its own set of requirements and benefits.
+[1] Recent CMS guidance emphasizes the facility’s responsibility for transparent admission and discharge policies, infection prevention, medication safety, and ongoing quality assurance.[4]
+[6] It is important to note that new CMS regulations effective February 2026 have repealed the 2024 minimum staffing requirements for nursing homes; facilities are now required to return to previous standards of at least eight consecutive hours of RN coverage daily and a full-time RN director of nursing.[4]
+[14] Payment options might include Medicare, Medicaid, or private pay, each with its own set of requirements and benefits.
+The 2026 CMS Skilled Nursing Facility Prospective Payment System final rule also updates ICD-10-CM billing mappings and simplifies Social Determinants of Health assessments in the Minimum Data Set (MDS), enhancing payment accuracy and streamlining care planning beginning October 2025.[10]
 It’s advisable to consult each facility regarding what is covered under their cost structure to avoid unexpected expenses and to review their standing under the new survey and rating methodologies.

 Alternatives to Traditional Nursing Home Care